 A unit used for measuring magnetic field strength (flux density).
 Milligauss (mG) is more commonly used for measuring health impacts.
 One gauss equals 1,000 milligauss.
 Tesla or microTesla is used more commonly in Europe.
 1 µT (microtesla) = 10 mG (milligauss)

-A device used to measure magnetic field strength.
+A device used to measure magnetic field strength, calibrated in Gauss.